plone/training/deployment/in_operation.rst

 4. Fetch the homepage directly from the client to load the cache.
    This will be the first request the client receives, since haproxy hasn't have marked it live yet.
-   So, when haproxy marks it live, the cache will be warm.
+   When haproxy marks it live, the cache will be warm.
 5. Mark the client available in haproxy.

 After running through the clients, it flushes the varnish cache.